 - First and foremost, our family has learned the power of prayer.
 When we arrived at Children's Hospital, Tim's situation was grave, and it deteriorated the first night.
 But my wife and I never gave up hope.
 We were overwhelmed by the outpouring of support and prayers from the community of Capital University, where I was then serving as dean of the Law School.
 We believe that miracles do happen and that God answers prayers.

 - Everyone should know CPR.
 Tim owes his life to Scoutmaster John Fenimore and Assistant Scoutmaster Dr. Jeff Innes.
 They knew how to administer CPR and responded immediately and heroically to a critical situation.
 Would you know what to do if someone's heart stopped beating?

 - Defibrillators save lives.
 The Columbus Fire Department used a high tech, portable defibrillator to shock Tim's heart back to normal rhythm.
 Today's automatic defibrillators require little training to use.
 They take a reading of the heart rhythm, determine the need for a shock and administer it if needed.
-Check to be sure the emergency squads where you live are equipped with automatic external defibrillators (AEDs), especially if you live in a rural area.
-Ideally, every police cruiser should have one as well.
-In the Quad Cities community, Trinity Regional Health System has assisted local police departments in procuring AEDs.

 - The lasting lesson I will take away from this experience is one I hope you will consider, and that is the importance of leading a balanced life.
 For many of us, time is our stock in trade, and often we feel pressured to work unreasonably long hours.
 Too frequently, we don't spend enough time maintaining healthy personal relationships.
 But every now and then, life has a way of reminding us of what is important.
 Don't wait for a crisis to be reminded of the importance of balance in your life.